 2020 CD3 is a very small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2020 CD3 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-2020 CD3's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is relatively close to Earth's orbit.
+2020 CD3's orbit is 0.02 AU from Earth's orbit at its closest point.
+This means that there is an wide berth between this asteroid and Earth at all times.

 2020 CD3 has 7 close approaches predicted in the coming decades:

 |March 20, 2044||3,654,245||0.216|

 NASA Sentry has assessed impact risk for 24 very close approach scenarios.
 Here are the top scenarios ordered by probability of impact:

 |Date||Distance from Earth (km)||Distance Error (km)||Probability of Impact (%)||Impact Energy (Mt)|